apita1423/whiskers-n-whole-beans/README.md

 - I know many of the future implementaions were ideas that I thought of from the beginning, but my knowledge is not there yet.
 As my knowledge grows I would like to test them on this project.

 ### Accessibility
-With every image and icon used throughout Whiskers N Whole Beans I have added an aria-label to enable screen readers to understand.
+With every image and icon used throughout Whiskers N Whole Beans I have added an aria-label or an alt attribute to enable screen readers to understand.
+I tried to use colour that was not to bright or light.
+The font is readable, but I do feel for future project I would do more research on what fonts are more accessible.

-The desktop version for Lighthouse gave great numbers, but the mobile was not the greatest for Performance (see image).
-I would like to work on that and see what I can do.
+The desktop version for Lighthouse gave great numbers, but the mobile was not the greatest for Performance (image below).
+I would like to work on that and see what I can do to make that better.
 I used WAVE for the contrast, which gave back 0 errors (image below).

-- Lighthouse Desktop Version.
+Lighthouse Desktop Version.

 ![Lighthouse Desktop](/assets/readme-images/lighthouse-desktop.png)

-- Lighthouse Mobile Version
+Lighthouse Mobile Version

 ![Lighthouse Mobile](/assets/readme-images/lighthouse-mobile.png)

-- WAVE - Web Accessibility Evaluation Tool
+WAVE - Web Accessibility Evaluation Tool

 ![WAVE Evaluation Tool](/assets/readme-images/wave.png)